The frogmen of World War II

 Even so, the innate dangers of diving were the least of their worries.
 As the war raged on, the threats and dangers to UDT divers increased.
 As the enemy quickly became aware of the UDT’s existence and purpose, they attacked them with vigor as the demo divers attempted to conduct their missions.
 Sniper and machine gun bullets whizzed over the heads of UDT divers at the surface.
 They hid from the incoming fire beneath the waves, holding their breath as long as they could and watching the bullets stop a few feet underwater and trickle down to them like fish food being dropped in an aquarium.

 Staying underwater for protection was completely useless against enemy shells, which created huge shock waves when they exploded at depth.
 Any diver in proximity to a blast would suffer a concussion, incur damage to internal organs, or be killed outright.
-One particular shell explosion launched Morgan 20 feet in the air, rupturing a disk in his back, dislocating a limb, and lodging shrapnel in his body.
+One particular shell explosion launched Morgan 20 feet (6 meters) in the air, rupturing a disk in his back, dislocating a limb, and lodging shrapnel in his body.

 As the Navy drew closer to the Japanese homeland, the enemy dangers became unimaginable.
 Kamikaze fighter planes laden with explosives smashed themselves into the decks of Navy ships, and the UDT divers manned anti-aircraft quad guns in attempts to shoot them down.